 House Ball

-The balls provided by the alley, in contrast to your own balls you may have brought in league play.
+The balls provided by the alley, in contrast to your balls, you may have brought in league play.

 Leadoff Man

-The member of the team chosen to bowl first.
+The member of the team chose to bowl first.

 Lift

-The way the ball releases from your hand, more specifically its trajectory.
+The way the ball releases from your hand, specifically, its trajectory.

 Lofting